lukaspili/Reactive-Billing/README.md

 * **No configuration:** Doesn't require a single line of configuration.
 It makes it super easy to implement in any architectures (activities/fragments, single activity, etc).

-* **Lightweight:** Only does what it's supposed to do, and nothing more.
+* **Lightweight:** Only does what it's supposed to do, nothing more.
 It doesn't implement any logic related to the billing: purchase verification, storage for offline usage, etc. It is all up to you.

 * **Convenient:** Returns objects rather than bundles.